FocusedDevs/nexus-repository-composer/README.md

 * In case you have not set a secure connection for your repo yet (these is not recommended for production!)

       composer config secure-http false
-* Tell composer to go to your localhost nexus repo
+* Tell composer to go to your localhost nexus repo, for this example is called focus and we talk to the group repository

       composer config repo.focus composer http://localhost:8081/repository/focus-group
 * And not to go to the Packagist repo